- Books, Literature, and Writing»

 Plus, I saw a grand, yellow bird that looked like a delicious turkey with long legs moving at a snail's pace.
 It pecked across the far end of my backyard looking for nourishment.

-Every so often, this bizarre bird stood silently and swiftly pierced into my beautiful flower garden to catch a harmless butterfly with its firm bill.
+Every so often, this bizarre bird stood silently and swiftly pierced into my beautiful flower garden to catch a harmless butterfly with its deep bill.

 I witnessed this witty bird guzzle a tiny, helpless butterfly.
 It remained to hunt, for more feeble butterflies to devour.
 I wanted to stop it!

-Even then, I could hear the creepy snake fidgeting in the ground, and I yearned to scare him away with a fire from my long wooden rake.
+Even then, I could hear the creepy snake fidgeting on the ground, and I yearned to scare him away with a fire from my long wooden rake.

 A Tender, Sweet Bunny Was in Peril!